gklrajan/cosmometer/README.md

 ## How It Works
 Cosmo-Meter processes a sequence of dark frames (images taken in complete darkness) and:
 1. **Identifies transient bright pixels** that appear in a single frame but disappear in subsequent frames.
-2. It does it by **dynamic thresholding** based on the per-pixel statistics of your uploaded images.
+2. It does it by **dynamic thresholding** based on the per-pixel statistics (mean and std) of your uploaded images.
+So, it should automatically adapt to dark images from any camera.
 3. **Detects streaks** (possible cosmic ray tracks across multiple pixels).
-4. **Filters out hot pixels** (sensor defects that remain bright across many/ 0.5% frames).
+4. **Filters out hot pixels and other electronic noise** (sensor defects that remain bright across many frames or >0.5% of total frames).
 5. **Logs detected cosmic events** with their coordinates and timestamps.

 ## Installation